 Create and test the server

-Once Node-Red is started we can create the web server using the http in
+Once you start Node-RED, you can create the web server using the http in

 node.
-Just drag it into the workspace and configure it with a URL suffix (webhook-test
+Just drag it into the workspace and configure it with a URL suffix (in this case webhook-test

-This is just a receiver node, any HTTP client expects a response so we need to create also a http response
+This is just a receiver node.
+Considering that any HTTP expects a response, you also need to create a HTTP response

 node.
 Domotz Webhook service expects a response with code 201

-and an empty body, hence we can directly attach the http response
+and an empty body.
+Hence you can directly attach the HTTP response

 node.
-Let’s also add a debug node to the same output to monitor the received messages.
+You can also add a debug node to the same output to monitor the messages it receives.

 curl --location --request POST 'https://your-node-red-service-ip:1880/webhook-test' \